top of page

 Student Projects

 Students are invited to present projects in any field including science, technology, engineering, the arts, and mathematics.
-What we would really like you to highlight is the process you went through, from selecting your project focus through presentation.
-The essence of the STEAM Expo is to share your passion for STEAM subjects with your peers, community members, and experts in the field.
+The essence of the STEAM Expo is to share your passion for STEAM subjects with your peers and members of the community.

 • Scientific Inquiry